Self-Guided Tour of Walla Walla

 What are the Historical Sites in Walla Walla?

-The following are some of the most interesting historical sites for you to enjoy in Walla Walla:
+The following are some of the most interesting historical sites for you to enjoy on a self-guided wine tour of Walla Walla:

 - Whitman Mission National Historic Site